joeldmyers/typescript-review/README.md

 ## Why use Typescript

 - Encode constraints and assumptions as part of developer intent
-- catch common mistakes
+- catch common mistakes, like spelling errors, or incomplete refactors (e.g., adding an argument to a function and then )
-- move some runtime errors to compile time
+- move some runtime errors to compile time, brings static analysis to code.
--
+- provides great DX.